 - Submit a cover letter, resume, and work samples to firstname.lastname@example.org.

 - Work samples may be sent as a website or 3-5 .jpeg images.

 - Applications will be reviewed until the positions are filled.

-We are able to work with students to match internships to their school schedules and requirements.
-However, internships typically begin the first week of January, June, and September, and continue for 14 weeks.
-Interns typically work two 10-5pm days per week (Tuesday – Friday).
-We are able to work with approximately two interns per internship period.
+Internships typically begin the first week of January, June, and September, and continue for 14 weeks.
+However, we are able to work with students to match internships to their school schedules and requirements.
+Interns typically work two days per week.
+We are able to work with approximately two interns per semester.

 Winter/Spring: December 1